An Overview Of Stress Management

 This allows you to approach the task at hand in a more structured and systematic manner.

-To effectively manage your time, you must also recognize and cut down on time-wasting behaviours and distractions, such as excessive use of social media or needless multitasking.
+To effectively manage your time, you must also recognize and reduce time-wasting behaviours and distractions, such as excessive use of social media or needless multitasking.

-By using these time management techniques, you may operate in a more structured and productive way, which will help you maintain your focus and reduce stress.
+Using these time management techniques, you may operate more structured and productively, which will help you maintain your focus and reduce stress.

 5. Establish Boundaries